DoSomething/contentful-prototype/docs/development/issues-and-pull-requests.md

 To utilize this integration effectively, you need to follow a process with how you structure your commit messages.

-As you work on your local branch and are ready to add and commit your work you can structure your commit messages in a specific way so that when you push up your branch to GitHub it will "start" or "finish" a ticket.
+As you work on your local branch and are ready to add and commit your work you can structure your commit messages in a specific way so that when you push up your branch to GitHub and it will "start" or "finish" a ticket.

-The structure is as follows:
+Use the following commit message structure:
 ```bash
 git commit -m "[#PIVOTALTICKETID] The rest of your commit message here."
 ```

-So for example:
+For example:
 ```bash
 git commit -m "[#108041982] Did some awesome bug fixing."
 ```